suhock/php-dependency-injection/README.md

  - [Provide a factory callback](#provide-a-factory-callback)
  - [Provide a concrete instance](#provide-a-concrete-instance)

-One method per lifetime covers the first three, choosing the provider from the type of `$source`:
+One method per lifetime covers all four, choosing the provider from the type of `$source`:

 ```php
 class ContainerBuilder